Peel Park, Salford: History

 The Royal Technical Institute was built in the park in the latter years of the 19th century, opening in 1896, and the artist L.S.
-Lowry studied art there in the 1920s by which time it had been renamed the Royal Technical College, Salford.
-A number of his works feature views of the park including; five sketches (Peel Park Sketches 1-5), two pencil drawings named Bandstand, Peel Park, Salford (1924 & 1925), Over the Terrace, Peel Park(1927) and two paintings named Peel Park, Salford.
-(1927 & 1930) The Salford Museum and Art Gallery built up a major collection of his works from 1930, and housed them until August 2000 when they were moved to The Lowry at Salford Quays.
+Lowry studied art there in the 1920s, by which time it had been renamed the Royal Technical College, Salford.
+A number of his works feature views of the park including; five sketches (Peel Park Sketches 1-5), two pencil drawings named Bandstand, Peel Park, Salford (1924 and 1925), Over the Terrace, Peel Park (1927) and two paintings named Peel Park, Salford (1927 and 1930).
+The Salford Museum and Art Gallery built up a major collection of his works from 1930, and housed them until August 2000 when they were moved to The Lowry at Salford Quays.

-In 1937 the Victoria Arch was declared unsafe and demolished and in 1954 the statues of Robert Peel, Richard Cobden and Joseph Brotherton were dismantled and put into storage, to make way for an extension of Salford Technical College.
-In 1969 the Peel and Brotherton statues were sold to Christopher Richards of Gawsworth Hall, Gawsworth, Cheshire, and placed in the grounds of the hall where the Peel statue still stands.
-The Brotherton statue was bought by Manchester City Council fifteen years later and placed close to Albert Bridge looking across the River Irwell towards Salford.
-In May 2018 the Brotherton statue was re-erected in the newly refurbished Peel Park - the whereabouts of the Cobden statue is unknown.
+In 1937, the Victoria Arch was declared unsafe and demolished and in 1954 the statues of Robert Peel, Richard Cobden and Joseph Brotherton were dismantled and put into storage, to make way for an extension of Salford Technical College.
+In 1969, the Peel and Brotherton statues were sold to Christopher Richards of Gawsworth Hall, Gawsworth, Cheshire, and placed in the grounds of the hall where the Peel statue still stands.
+The Brotherton statue was bought by Manchester City Council 15 years later and placed close to Albert Bridge looking across the River Irwell towards Salford.
+In May 2018, the Brotherton statue was re-erected in the newly refurbished Peel Park - the whereabouts of the Cobden statue is unknown.
 The only other statues remaining in the park today are the two depicting Queen Victoria and the Prince Consort.
 The Technical School became a college of advanced technology in 1956, and part of the University of Salford in 1967.
 A number of other university buildings have since been constructed on the site.

 In 1954, Peel Park was featured in the film Hobson's Choice as the courting place for characters Maggie Hobson (Brenda de Banzie) and William Mossop (John Mills).